 Becky Furuta was pregnant with her second child and racing her bike for a domestic elite team based out of Boulder, Colorado when she was diagnosed with type 1 diabetes.

-Being diagnosed with diabetes can be a life-changing moment, but for Furuta, her thoughts remained on her unborn child and having a healthy pregnancy.
-For the remainder of her pregnancy, Furuta had constant input from a midwife and endocrinologist to ensure her baby was developing properly.
+Being diagnosed with diabetes can be a life-changing moment, but for Becky, her thoughts remained on her unborn child and having a healthy pregnancy.
+For the remainder of her pregnancy, Becky had constant input from a midwife and endocrinologist to ensure her baby was developing properly.
 On December 4th, 2007, she gave birth to a healthy girl.

-In 2017, Furuta won the Colorado State Time Trial Championship, setting a new course record.
+In 2017, Becky won the Colorado State Time Trial Championship, setting a new course record.
 In 2018, she finished sixth at the Women’s Professional Criterium at Colorado Classic.
 Through 2021 and 2022 Becky has started to split her time equally between road and gravel racing on the bike and taking part in running and Nordic Ski events.
 A new addition to the Backy family is the world’s cutest adopted dog.

 Tell us about when you were diagnosed and how you found out?